mbod/comm2550_F23/syllabus.md

 ---

-# Course Description Goals and Objective
+# Course Description Goals and Objectives

 Acquiring and demonstrating data literacy, namely, the ability to find, appropriately handle, analyze and communicate insights from the rapidly